minecraft-cursed-legacy/Example-Mod/README.md

 1. Edit build.gradle and mod.json to suit your needs.
     * The "mixins" object can be removed from mod.json if you do not need to use mixins.
     * Please remember to replace all occurrences of "modid" with your own mod ID.
-2. Run the following command:
+2. Run the following command, replacing "eclipse" with the command your specific ide if you are not using eclipse:

 ```
 ./gradlew eclipse